 St. Andrews by-the-Sea

-How does one begin to describe Saint Andrews, New Brunswick?
-Calling it St. Andrews by-the-Sea is a start.
-It was a tourism branding initiative several years ago, but it fits - beautifully.
-Whichever title you give it - the salty spell that St. Andrews casts on you happens instantly.
+The salty spell that St. Andrews casts happens instantly.
 It is a fairytale setting with its own castle on the hill - The Algonquin Resort.
-St. Andrews will sweep you off your feet and hold you spellbound.
-You sense the history and grandeur here.
-The majesty and magic of this seaside resort town began enticing visitors here in the late 1800’s and early 1900’s.
-Did you know there were more millionaires per kilometre here in St. Andrews than any other town east of Montreal, and that in the 1950’s & 1960’s the local liquor store was reputed to sell more imported champagne than any other?
-There’s no question the upper crust enjoyed summering here, and the Algonquin was frequented by some very famous guests - including royalty.
-They knew this town was special, and you will, too.
+This seaside town will sweep you off your feet and leave you utterly spellbound.
+You can feel the history and grandeur in the air.
+By the late 1800’s, St. Andrews was already charming visitors near and far, and by mid-century, it had earned a reputation for opulence—boasting more millionaires per kilometre than any other town east of Montreal.
+In the 1950s and ‘60s, the local liquor store was even said to sell more imported champagne than anywhere else in the country.
+The Algonquin hosted royalty and the elite, all drawn here by the same thing that draws people here today: the undeniable magic.
+They knew St. Andrews was special.
+And you will, too.
 I dare you to not fall in love with St. Andrews.

 The Algonquin Resort